 - The paper must be empirical (qualitative, quantitative, or mixed-method) and make an important contribution to the domain of vulnerability and life course research.
 The study would preferably be longitudinal and/or interdisciplinary.

-- The paper must have been published (including online first) in English in a peer-reviewed journal the year before application.
+- The paper must have been published (including online first) in an internationally renowned peer-reviewed journal during the year 2018 only.

-- To be eligible for the award, candidates must be the main contributor of the paper as well as have received his or her PhD over the past 7 years (graduation date).
+- To be eligible for the award, the author must be the main contributor of the paper as well as have received his or her PhD in 2012 or later (graduation date).